laforge49/gems/gems-vault/intro.md

 # Introduction to Gems

 Gems is an experimental framework for knowledge applications.
 The API is intended to be rich in advanced features, but the scope is restricted to a single host and a moderately sized dataset.
-Multi-threading is supported, and serialization is done using [YAML](https://en.wikipedia.org/wiki/YAML).
+[Go blocks](https://clojuredocs.org/clojure.core.async/go) are used to support multi-threading, and serialization is done using [YAML](https://en.wikipedia.org/wiki/YAML).

 ### A Generative Approach